dasiyes/ivmanto.com/docs/migration to GCP-Ivamnto-account.md

 Go to IAM & Admin -> Service Accounts.
 Click "+ CREATE SERVICE ACCOUNT".
 Service account name: ivmanto-backend-sa
-Click "CREATE AND CONTINUE", then "DONE".
-Find the newly created service account, click the three dots (⋮) under "Actions", and select "Manage keys".
-Click "ADD KEY" -> "Create new key".
-Select JSON and click "CREATE".
-A JSON file will be downloaded.
-Crucially:
-Rename this file to gcp-credentials.json.
-Place it in the /backend directory of your project.
-Ensure gcp-credentials.json is listed in your .gitignore file.
-Never commit this file to your repository.
+Click "CREATE AND CONTINUE".
+On the "Grant this service account access to project" step, add the following roles:

+- **Vertex AI User** (to allow access to the GenAI API) Click "CONTINUE", then "DONE".

 Step 3: Share Your Google Calendar

-Open the downloaded gcp-credentials.json file and copy the client_email value.
+Go to the `ivmanto-backend-sa` service account details page in the GCP Console.
+Copy its email address (e.g., `ivmanto-backend-sa@ivmanto-com-prod.iam.gserviceaccount.com`).
 Go to your "IVMANTO Consultations" Google Calendar settings.
-Under "Share with specific people or groups", add the copied client_email.
+Under "Share with specific people or groups", add the copied service account email.
 Set its permissions to "Make changes to events".

+Step 4: Configure Local Development Environment
+To run the backend server on your local machine, you must configure Application Default Credentials (ADC).
+This allows the Go application to use your personal Google Cloud identity for authentication during development.

+Open your terminal and run the following command:
+`gcloud auth application-default login`

+Follow the prompts to log in with your Google account.
+This only needs to be done once per machine.

 Phase 3: Infrastructure Setup
 This phase creates the cloud resources your application will use.